vorburger/vorburger-dotfiles-bin-etc/README.md

 _TODO `gcloud beta compute disks create home --project=vorburger --type=pd-ssd --size=10GB --zone=europe-west6-a`,
 and then mount that into the container (above) - and switch to **`symlink-homefree.sh`** that doesn't use $HOME in container._

+To login to the dotfiles container:

+    ssh-add -L # MUST show local key/s, NOT "The agent has no identities" ssh -p 2222 -A vorburger@1.2.3.4

-To enable SSH login to the host (not container) do:
+To enable SSH login to the host, not container, typically only required to check the container:

-    gcloud --project=vorburger compute project-info add-metadata --metadata enable-oslogin=TRUE gcloud --project=vorburger compute os-login ssh-keys add --key-file=/home/vorburger/.ssh/id_ecdsa_sk.pub ssh -A michael_vorburger@34.65.149.231
+    gcloud --project=vorburger compute project-info add-metadata --metadata enable-oslogin=TRUE gcloud --project=vorburger compute os-login ssh-keys add --key-file=/home/vorburger/.ssh/id_ecdsa_sk.pub ssh michael_vorburger@1.2.3.4

 ### Google Cloud Shell